socialize/socialize-sdk-android/sdk/doc/sphinx/source/action_bar.rst

 - Commenting
 - Sharing vie Facebook, Twitter, Email and SMS
 - Liking
 - Recording Views
+- User Profile screens with recent user activity
+- User Settings to allow users to customize their experience
+- Subscribe/Unsubscribe to SmartAlerts for users

 Displaying the Action Bar
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Refer to the :doc:`getting_started` section for details on configuring your **socialize.properties** file.
+The Action Bar is designed to automatically "pin" iteself to the bottom of your view.

+Adding the Action Bar to your app is done with a simple call to **showActionBar** from ActionBarUtils

 .. literalinclude:: ../../../../demo/src/com/socialize/demo/snippets/ActionBarSample.java
 	:start-after: begin-snippet-0
 	:end-before: end-snippet-0

+(Refer to the :doc:`getting_started` section for details on configuring your **socialize.properties** file.)

 Disabling the ScrollView
 ~~~~~~~~~~~~~~~~~~~~~~~~